RedisLabs/redislabs-docs/content/rv/administration/configuration/backups.md

 categories: ["RC Pro"]
 ---
 You can run scheduled and on-demand backups of your Redis Cloud Pro databases to a remote storage location.
-Schedule backups run every 24 hours.
+Scheduled backups run every 24 hours.

-{{% note %}}
-Backups are only available for paid subscriptions.
-Customers with free subscriptions must upgrade to a paid subscriptions to use this feature.
-Subscription upgrade does not cause downtime.
-{{% /note %}}

 ## Amazon Simple Storage Service (AWS S3)